Traits Of Immature People

 A sense of entitlement

 As a kid you are reasonably entitled to things like food, shelter, and an education, as you can't get them yourself.
 As most people reach adulthood they realize they're expected to be independent going forward, and that they'll have to earn things like a fulfilling career or relationship.
-Immature people keep believing they inherently deserve to have the things want just given to them.
+Immature people keep believing they inherently deserve to have the things they want just given to them.

 Seeing other people as a means to an end